 Setting Description Center Frequency Sets the frequency at the center of the measurement bandwidth.
 Step Size Sets the increment size when changing the Frequency using the knob or mouse wheel.
 Arrow keys have an increment 10 times this setting.
 Auto When Auto is enabled, the step size is adjusted automatically based on Spectrum's span setting.
-Measurement BW, no filter Specifies the measurement bandwidth.
+Measurement BW, no filter This setting allows you to override the automatic bandwidth calculation and directly enter a bandwidth value without the time-domain filter.
+If you enter a value for the measurement bandwidth, be aware that the actual bandwidth of data provided to the measurement will be at least as wide as the value you request and may be as much as two times wider than requested.
+This override of the selected measurement bandwidth is done so that the instrument uses sufficient bandwidth relative to the chosen symbol rate to ensure good signal quality measurements.
 RBW (Time-domain BW) filter RBW (Time-domain BW) is a filter used to process the input signal before the system analyzes the signal.
 The filter value determines the acquisition bandwidth that the view requires.
 Range: 1 HZ to 60 MHz.
 Actual BW Shows the actual bandwidth being used for the display.